Western hunting opportunities for military members

 Controlled deer and elk tags for active members of Armed Forces on leave in Oregon

 Oregon residents who are stationed out-of-state, but have returned to Oregon on leave can purchase controlled hunt tags for deer and elk.
-Each district can issue up to 20 each of deer and elk tags though this number cannot exceed 10% of total hunt tag numbers.
+Each district can issue up to 20 each of deer, elk and bear tags.
 These tags are distributed on a first come, first served basis.

-To qualify for the resident disabled veterans license, individuals will have had to live in the state permanently for at least six months and have a disability rating of at least 25% due to service-connected injuries.
+Qualifying disabled veterans are eligible to receive a free combination and shellfish license.
+Additionally, qualifying persons are also eligible to purchase an elk tag for $25.
+To qualify for the disabled veteran’s license, individuals will have had to live in the state permanently for at least six months and have a disability rating of at least 25% due to service-connected injuries.

-Service members who are on permanent duty in the state of Utah are granted residency for the purpose of purchasing licenses.
+Service members who are on permanent duty in Utah are granted residency for the purpose of purchasing licenses.
 This includes their dependents as well.

 The Utah Division of Wildlife does not currently offer any DAV programs though they do extend some special inclusions for any residents with a recognized disability.

-Any service member and their dependents who are permanently deployed to Wyoming for a period of 90 days are eligible to claim residency for the purpose of purchasing hunting tags, license, and permits.
+Any service member and their dependents who are permanently deployed to Wyoming for a period of 90 days are eligible to claim residency for the purpose of purchasing hunting tags, licenses and permits.